deathcap/wsmc/README.md

 *No authentication*: setting `allow-anonymous: true` will disable authentication completely.
 Use this setting with caution, as it allows logging in as any user.

-#### Standalone mode

-If your server does not support Bukkit plugins, then WSMC can be ran standalone from the
-command-line:

-    java -jar target/wsmc*.jar 0.0.0.0 24444 localhost 25565

-User authentication is not supported in this mode.

 ### WSMC for JavaScript (Node.js script)